-5.10 Issuance of Credentials to investigators
+Issuance of Credentials to investigators

-- 5.10.1 The Director-General/CEO shall issue appropriate credentials to the Bureau's investigator-in-charge, safety investigators and any person (s) so authorized to participate in an investigation.
-The credential shall include - - (a) reference to empowering legislation; - (b) method to control currency of credentials; and - (c) photo of the holder. - 5.10.2 For the purpose of enabling the investigator-in-charge to carry out an investigation into any accident or incident in the most efficient and effective manner within the shortest time, an investigator-in-charge shall - - (a) have unhampered access to the site of the accident or incident as well as to the aircraft, its contents or its wreckage and shall have unrestricted control over it to ensure that a detailed examination can be made without delay by authorized personnel participating in the investigation;
+- 5.10.
+(1) The Director-General/CEO shall issue appropriate credentials to the Bureau's safety investigators and any person(s) so authorized to participate in an investigation.
+The credential shall include - (a) reference to empowering legislation; - (b) method to control currency of the credentials; and - (c) photo of the holder.

-control over the site and evidences
+Access and control over accident site, wreckage and evidence